 About Mass Observation

 Mass Observation is a pioneering project which documents the social history of Britain by recruiting volunteers (‘observers’) to write about their lives, experiences and opinions.
 Still growing, it is one of the most important sources available for qualitative social data in the UK.
-This latest instalment is a great resource for anyone researching aspects of late twentieth century Britain.
+This latest instalment is a great resource for anyone researching aspects of the early 21st century.
 It complements our existing access to the original Mass Observation project archive, which covers 1937-1967.

 Searching and browsing